Original Issuance Date: December 17, 1980

-Last Revision Date: May 6, 2021
+Last Revision Date: June 30, 2023

-The University directs that all employees participate in an electronic direct deposit program (ACH) for their payroll payments.
+The University directs that all employees participate in an electronic deposit program (ACH) for their payroll payments.
 For those few employees who are not able to establish a banking relationship, the University will seek to establish a banking relationship (such as a Debit Account) on behalf of the employee that will accept direct deposit transmissions.
 Automatic deposit of employee wages directly into their bank account streamlines payroll operations, increases productivity, and provides many benefits to the employee.
 It is a free of charge service that offers a fast, dependable, and safe method for university employees to receive their payroll payments.
-It eliminates the possibility of a lost or stolen check and with the implementation of the new Human Resources Information Services (HRIS) system, will allow employees to direct portions of their payroll payments to multiple financial institutions.
+It eliminates the possibility of a lost or stolen check and the implementation of the Human Resources Information Services (HRIS) system allows employees to direct portions of their payroll payments to multiple financial institutions.

-1. Electronic Payroll Settlement Date and Date of Payroll Payments
+A. Electronic Payroll Settlement Date and Date of Payroll Payments

-2. Distribution of Exception Payroll Checks
+B. Distribution of Exception Payroll Checks

 Financial institutions that receive paper payroll checks are instructed not to negotiate the checks prior to the date appearing on the check.

 Revision 3: May 6, 2021

 Revision 2: April 21, 2004

 Revision 1: May 15, 1996